Ministry of Energy (Tanzania)

-The Ministry of Energy is the government ministry of Tanzania which is responsible for facilitating the development of the energy sectors.
+The Ministry of Energy is responsible for facilitating the development of the energy sectors in Tanzania.

 History

 The Ministry was formed in 2017 after the preceding ministry, the Ministry of Energy and Minerals, was split by President John Magufuli to improve supervision.

 Recent

 As of September 1 2023, the ministry has been headed by Hon.
 Dkt Doto Mashaka Biteko, who is the Deputy Prime Minister and Minister of Energy, Hon.
 Judith Salvio Kapinga as the Deputy Minister for Energy and Engl.
 Felschemi Jossen Mramba as the Permanent Secretary.